Blablabla3012/RedBulb-Inversion/README.md

 * taking blocks angel

 # Synergies
-The Stairway ✅
+The Stairway

 * evil beggars
 * sanguine bond spike instead of shop
 <a/>
 Sanguine Bond

+* he/she told me nothing, my idea:
-* no sanguine bond spikes
+    * no sanguine bond spikes in demonic Angel ✅
     * add 1 shop item into the room (similar to "The Stairway")

 # ToDo:
+stairway \
-modify sanguine bond \
+sanguine \
 make unlockable (1 angel + 1 devil in one run) \
 make findable \
 unwanted behavior with dataHolder: